San Jacinto Real Estate — From Sunrise Ranch to The Cove

 Price Per Sq Ft (YoY)

 San Jacinto sits at the north end of the San Jacinto Valley with Hemet to its south and Beaumont to its north.
-The city was founded in 1870 and incorporated in April of 1888, making it one of the oldest cities in Riverside County — but the city you see today is anything but old.
-With a population of about 56,000, a median age of just 31.9 years (the youngest of any neighboring city), and a population that has grown more than 130 percent since 2000, San Jacinto is one of the fastest-growing communities in California.
+The city was founded in 1870 and incorporated on April 9, 1888, making it one of the oldest cities in Riverside County — but the city you see today is anything but old.
+With a population of approximately 56,000, a median age of just 31.9 years (the youngest of any neighboring city), and a population that has grown more than 130 percent since 2000, San Jacinto is one of the fastest-growing communities in the Inland Empire.

-The DeBonis Real Estate Team has worked the San Jacinto Valley for over two decades.
+The DeBonis Real Estate Team has worked the San Jacinto Valley for over a decade.
 We know the difference between a Sunrise Ranch and a Heritage build, between a Cove home and a Rose Ranch resale — and we use that knowledge to make sure our clients land on the right side of every transaction.

 San Jacinto’s family-side market spans six distinct neighborhoods — from premium subdivisions like Sunrise Ranch and Rose Ranch to entry-level Heritage.
 Each one has its own character, and each one trades at its own price point.